Sothonp/Sothonp/README.md

 💻 Web Developer
-🌱 Currently majoring in a dual degree in Computer Science / Information Technology Management 🚀 Building small projects to improve my skills
+🌱 Currently majoring in a dual degree in Computer Science / Information Technology Management 🚀 Building projects to improve my skills

 ---